MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-datasets.md

    - :::image type="icon" source="media/sample-datasets/power-bi-local-file2.png"::: **Local**: If you save your file to a local drive on your computer, you can publish the files to Power BI from Excel.
 After you've published it, there's no remaining relationship between your local file and the file in the Power BI service.
    - :::image type="icon" source="media/sample-datasets/power-bi-onedrive-file.png"::: **OneDrive - Business**: If you have OneDrive for work or school and you sign in with the same account as Power BI, you can easily keep your work in your Excel file in sync with Power BI.
 Power BI and OneDrive are both in the cloud.
 Power BI connects to your file on OneDrive about every hour.
 If Power BI detects any changes to the files in OneDrive, it automatically updates your datasets, reports, and dashboards in the Power BI service.
-   - :::image type="icon" source="media/sample-datasets/save-sharepoint-logo.png"::: **SharePoint Team-Sites**: Saving your Power BI files to SharePoint – Team Sites is much the same as saving to OneDrive for work or school.
+   - :::image type="icon" source="media/sample-datasets/save-sharepoint-logo.png"::: **SharePoint team sites**: Saving your Power BI files to SharePoint team sites is much the same as saving to OneDrive for work or school.
 The biggest difference is how you connect to the file from Power BI.
 You can specify a URL or connect to the root folder.

 1. You can use the files as [data sources in Power BI Desktop](../connect-data/service-excel-workbook-files.md), or **Publish to Power BI** from Excel to the Power BI service.
 When you publish, you choose one of these options: